AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 - Comparison plots in a notebook: [`compare_snv_callers_plots.nb.html`](https://cansavvy.github.io/openpbta-notebook-concept/snv-callers/compare_snv_callers_plots.nb.html).
 - A zip file containing:
-  - `pbta/tcga-snv-consensus-mutation.maf.tsv` - is  [MAF-like file](#consensus-mutation-call) that contains the snvs that were called by all three of these callers for a given sample are saved to this file.
+- `[pbta|tcga]-snv-consensus-mutation.maf.tsv` - [MAF-like files](#consensus-mutation-call) that contain the snvs that were called by all callers described below for a given sample.
   These files combine the [MAF file data](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) from 3 different SNV callers: [Mutect2](https://software.broadinstitute.org/cancer/cga/mutect), [Strelka2](https://github.com/Illumina/strelka), and [Lancet](https://github.com/nygenome/lancet).
   See the methods on the callers' settings [here](https://github.com/AlexsLemonade/OpenPBTA-manuscript/blob/master/content/03.methods.md#somatic-single-nucleotide-variant-calling) and see [the methods of this caller analysis and comparison below](#summary-of-methods).
   - `pbta/tcga-snv-mutation-tmb-coding.tsv` - Tumor Mutation burden calculations using *coding only* mutations identified by both Mutect2 and Strelka2 only within coding sequence regions of the genome.